-- Five-armed sea star, rather large (they can be up to 10 inches long)
+- Five-armed sea star, rather large (Length can be up to 10 inches)

 - Bumpy rough back, covered in short spines arranged in a wavy pattern